-In other post of the Malaka Turismo we have told you which are the best beaches of the Costa del Sol, both in its eastern and western side.
+In other post of the Malaka Turismo we have told you which are the best beaches of the Costa del Sol.
 And although it is possible to find beaches with less affluence of tourists and neighbors in the 184 km of coastline that holds the Costa del Sol, we can curl even more curl and look for the most hidden coves of Malaga province.

 These hidden coves in Malaga will not always have all the services that other more frequented beaches on the Costa del Sol may have, so let’s take the day as if it were a nice picnic with family or friends and get ready to relax in these beautiful places.